Welcome to today's edition of the Rush 24-7 podcast.

 Thank you.

-500,000 people just spontaneously show up.
+I refuse to believe that 500,000 people just spontaneously show up.

-I think this is organized and I think it's organized against this piece of legislation.
+I think this is organized, and I think it's organized against this piece of legislation.

-And so the people that that they're promoting amnesty, uh like Senator Specter and and the media's uh those who uh in the media who are, they act as though this means something.
+And so the people that are promoting amnesty, like Senator Specter and the media, those who in the media who are, they act as though this means something, but it changes nothing.

 It ought to illustrate just how crucial the issue is.

-You have one way of looking at the 500,000 in Los Angeles, according to estimates, that's the number of illegals that get in the country every year.
+One way of looking at the 500,000 in Los Angeles, according to estimates, that's the number of illegals that get in the country every year.

 This is the number of people illegally entering the country every year.